mnieber/skandha/README.md

 especially true when the programmer is asked to work with data-structures that are to tightly coupled to a particular framework (for example: Qt).

-Facility proposes an alternative solution (somewhat inspired by Erlang) that aims to let the programmer re-use existing logic, without being forced to use particular data structures everywhere.
+Skandha proposes an alternative solution (somewhat inspired by Erlang) that aims to let the programmer re-use existing logic, without being forced to use particular data structures everywhere.
 It let's the programmer map their custom data-structures on a set of minimal interfaces (called facets) and set up policies that determine how they interact.
 When these interfaces are truly minimal, they can be generic, which leads to better code reuse.

 ## Links

-- The [facility](http://github.com/mnieber/facility) library contains the basic building blocks
+- The [skandha](http://github.com/mnieber/skandha) library contains the basic building blocks
-- The [facility-facets](http://github.com/mnieber/facility-facets) library contains useful facets such as selection, highlight, filtering, addition, etc.
+- The [skandha-facets](http://github.com/mnieber/skandha-facets) library contains useful facets such as selection, highlight, filtering, addition, etc.
-- The [facility-mobx](http://github.com/mnieber/facility-mobx) library contains bindings to MobX
+- The [skandha-mobx](http://github.com/mnieber/skandha-mobx) library contains bindings to MobX
 - The [aspiration](http://github.com/mnieber/aspiration) library handles aspect oriented programming (AOP)

 ## Explanation

-The Facility library will be explained using some examples that progressively introduce various concepts and functions.
+The Skandha library will be explained using some examples that progressively introduce various concepts and functions.
 The example shows how to add reusable selection and highlight behaviour to a container with Todo items.